 Each intern is assigned a sponsor that works with the intern to identify projects that satisfy their interests and enhance their professional development as they navigate the organization over the summer.

-For questions about the program or application process, please email Vanessa Santamaria at firstname.lastname@example.org.
+For questions about the program or application process, please email us at firstname.lastname@example.org.

-In the cover letter, applicants should indicate their interest in Cleveland Clinic and goals for a summer internship.
-The internship may be on-site, remote, or hybrid.
-A competitive monthly stipend will be provided to students during the 10 week internship.
+- In the cover letter, applicants should indicate their interest in Cleveland Clinic, the field of healthcare administration, and specify goals for a summer internship.